gvwilson/thirdbit/_posts/2015/2015-01-05-cathedrals-bazaars-and-in-between.md

   if they're ever resolved at all.
 </p>
 <p>
-  I think there's a happy medium&mdash;not too many rules, not too few&mdash;but as in the world of <em>The Dispossessed</em>,
+  I think there's a happy medium–not too many rules, not too few–but as in the world of <em>The Dispossessed</em>,
   "mere rules" only work when enacted by sincere, open-minded people.
   When Software Carpentry's first elected Steering Committee takes the helm four weeks from now,